thraraujo/pysymmpol/paper/paper.md

 1. Partitions
 2. Polynomials

-Our keen interest in exploring these representations stems from their relevance in the realm of two-dimensional Conformal Field Theories (CFTs).
+Our keen interest in exploring these representations stems from their relevance in the realm of two-dimensional Conformal and Integrable Field Theories (CFTs), see [@Babelon:2003] [@Marino:2005] [@Okounkov:2006] for a small sample examples of physical problems that require tools to manipulate these (and others) combinatorics objects.
 In this context, bosonic states are labeled by conjugacy class vectors, highlighting the importance of understanding and manipulating such representations.
 Conversely, fermions are represented using the standard representation, emphasizing the need to bridge the conceptual gap between these distinct frameworks.
 Investigating these representations not only sheds light on the fundamental properties of fermion states within CFTs but also provides valuable insights for theoretical developments in quantum field theory and related fields.

 Further details on the other functionalities can be found in the tutorial.
 The *ACCELASC* algorithm [@Kelleher:2009] greatly improved the